How can I write an effective thesis statement?

 – Provide effective examples to help guide and inform the reader

 One of the most common questions that students have on the topic of thesis statements is about knowing how to write a most effective statement.
-In the final lesson on this topic, we first provide seven tips that students should consider when writing their statements with a number of failing samples before we provide five effective thesis statements and highlight the key relevant language.
+In the final chapter on this topic, we first provide seven tips that students should consider when writing their statements with a number of failing samples before we provide five effective thesis statements and highlight the key relevant language.

 1. Include the Elements

-The first tip relates to the inclusion of the thesis-statement elements which were outlined in Lesson 2.
+The first tip relates to the inclusion of the thesis-statement elements which were outlined in Chapter 2.
 A good writer will almost always remember to include task language, task type, the main topic and their arguments.
 And if your essay is persuasive in nature, then don’t forget to include counter arguments as well as arguments and a clear stance throughout your essay.
 Remember also that common practice is to place a thesis statement at the end of an introductory paragraph.